rsharvesh16/Ask2Pdf/README.md

 2. **Ask Questions:** Users can ask questions related to the content of the uploaded PDFs.
 3. **Search Content:** The chatbot searches for the relevant information in the PDFs and provides the user with the answer.
 4. **Contextual Understanding:** The chatbot understands the context of the questions and provides accurate answers.
-5. **Multi-Language Support:** The chatbot supports multiple languages for both input and output.
-6. **Feedback System:** Users can provide feedback on the accuracy of the answers provided by the chatbot.

 **Installation:**